 John Ralston Davidson

 Dr. Davidson was born in Quebec in 1870.
 He studied at the Johns Hopkins University and practiced medicine in Winnipeg.
-He believed that the egg contains important nutrients that can help cure his cancer patients.
+He believed that the egg contains important nutrients that can help his cancer patients.
 His research was highly controversial.
 The treatment for cancer involving a high-vitamin diet even became a subject in the House of Commons debate in 1944.

 His procedure was subsequently investigated by a four-man medical commission appointed by the province later in 1944, which discounted its efficacy.